Hurum air disaster: The crash

 As the DC-3 approached Oslo, the pilot encountered heavy fog, and lowered the plane while still in mountainous terrain.
 Near Hurum, one of the plane's wings hit a tree.
 The plane continued another 60 meters and crashed into a mountain at 16:56.
 The force of the collision overturned the plane, blew most of the passengers out, and ignited the fuel tanks, causing the front of the plane to burst into flames.
 Of the 35 people on board, 34 were killed.
-The only survivor was 12-year-old Isac Allal.
-Allal's sister and two brothers were killed in the crash.

-Aftermath
+The only survivor was a 12-year-old boy, Itzhak Allal, who later changed his name to El Al.

-At midnight, Norwegian radio announced that contact with the plane had been lost and asked for the public's help.
+At midnight, Norwegian radio announced that contact with the plane had been lost and asked for the public's help in locating it.
 A search operation was initiated, and on 22 November, after 42 hours of searching, the wreckage and bodies were found.
-Allal was found, having survived the crash and stayed in the bitter cold on the site.
+Allal was found, having survived the crash and freezing temperatures.

 The crash was the second deadliest air disaster in Norway at that time, exceeded only by the 35 deaths in the 1947 Kvitbjørn disaster.
 Public sympathy ran high, and the secretary of the Norwegian Labor Party, Håkon Lie started a fundraiser to build a Norwegian village in Israel.
 The funds were used in helping build the moshav Yanuv.

 A memorial to the victims has been raised at the crash site.
 It is symbolically fenced and decorated with Stars of David.
 Parts of the wreckage are also at the memorial.
 In Israel, a memorial to the victims was built in Yanuv.
 Friends of Israel in the Norwegian Labour Movement (Venner av Israel i Norsk Arbeiderbevegelse) raised money for it to be built.
 Memorials also exist in Netivot, and Netanya, and a kindergarten in Netanya is named for the children of Oslo.